-Scholarly publications are written by and for scholars, subject to peer review prior to publication, use discipline specific jargon, are free of advertising, and provide extensive citations.
+Scholarly publications are written by and for scholars, subject to peer review prior to publication, use discipline specific jargon, are advertisement free, and provide extensive citations.
 For these reasons they are considered to be authoritative and reliable.

-**Hint: There is sometimes confusion about using resources from the databases because, technically, they are “on the Internet.”
+There is sometimes confusion about using resources from the databases because, technically, they are “on the Internet.”
 Most of the scholarly articles in databases originally appeared in print, but have been digitized for convenience.
-If you are expected to avoid getting materials from “the Internet” double-check to make sure using articles from databases is acceptable.
+If you are expected to avoid getting materials from “the Internet” double check to make sure using articles from databases is acceptable.

 V. Interlibrary Loan (ILL)

 If there is a book or article not available in the library’s collection submit an interlibrary loan request and we will almost always be able to borrow it for you from another library.
-Forms are available at the Reference desk and online at our website (located under Services).
 It may take approximately one to two weeks to receive items.